From Loneliness to Common Good

-Jonathan Herbert writes below about his work as a volunteer with the Countrymen's Club in Dorset.
-It is an example of the Common Good in practice, where every person acts together, taking responsibility, contributing to a common goal, enabled by conditions that allow all to participate.
+Jonathan Herbert writes below about his work as a volunteer with the Countrymen’s Club in Dorset.
+An example of the Common Good in practice, everyone works together, taking responsibility, contributing to a common goal, enabled by conditions that allow all to participate.

 I’m sitting on a straw bale seat, in a barn, which is part workshop and part meeting space.
 One end has a temporary wall of hay bales; the other is open to the farmyard.
 All around me sit a group of elderly men, many ruddy cheeked, some with extravagant sideburns, all with fat fingered hands, a sure way to spot a farmer or someone whose worked on the land.
 It’s September and a bit chilly in the barn, but no one seems to mind and the crow of the cockerel and the lowing of the cows on the other side of the barn give the place a homely feel.
 This rather crude, draughty space, is designed to make people feel at home as it’s where the Countrymen meet four times a week.